-To define a Package as a namespace root, click on the Package in the Project Browser and select the 'Code > Configure > Options > Set as Namespace Root' ribbon option.
-The Package icon in the Project Browser changes to show a colored corner indicating this Package is a namespace root.
+To define a Package as a namespace root, click on the Package in the Browser window and select the 'Develop > Preferences > Options > Set as Namespace Root' ribbon option.
+The Package icon in the Browser window changes to show a colored corner indicating this Package is a namespace root.